 Effective product walkthroughs incorporate tooltips, pop-up boxes, beacons, and interactive highlights that draw attention to essential elements.

 Walkthroughs typically start when users log into a free trial or navigate the product for the first time.
-Users can quickly learn and become acquainted with the software, which leads to a positive user experience.
+This allows users to quickly learn and become acquainted with the software, leading to a positive user experience.

 Why are product walkthroughs important?